 What Is The Water Cycle, And How Does It Work?

-The Water Cycle is the constant movement of water in its various forms on a local and global scale as it flows or transitions over land, in the oceans, and the atmosphere.
-This includes all related physical processes such as precipitation, evaporation, condensation, sublimation, and transpiration.
+The Water Cycle is the constant movement of water in its different forms on a regional and global scale as it flows and transitions over land, in the oceans, and atmosphere.
+It includes all related atmospheric occurrences like precipitation, evaporation, condensation, sublimation, and transpiration.

 No matter where you find water, whether it be in a vast lake in the mountains or a cloud high in the troposphere, it is part of the global movement of water.